Policies promoting wireless broadband in the United States: Support of the wireless network

 A supported infrastructure is important for any network, whether technologically based or socially based.
 The national wireless network is no different.
 Under Section 105 Interoperability of the bill S.28, the Commission must establish the technical and operational rules to ensure the national wireless networks are interoperable.
-It has so far yet to be established as to who will actually support the network, being the government or a private Internet service provider.
+It has so far yet to be established as to who will actually support the network, being the government or a private Internet service provider (ISP).
 Rules are to be established to permit a public safety licensee to authorize a service provider to construct and operate the wireless network.
 It is also in the plan to have the service provider use their licensee spectrum if the authorization would expedite broadband communications.
 The supporting parties will also have to ensure the safety of the network by protecting and monitoring against cyber attacks and any other form of security threat.
 It is imperative to have a secure network that is accessible for the nation to use.
 A safe environment is needed for new capabilities to be secure, trustworthy and provide necessary safeguards for privacy of users and public safety.